crypt0rr/kb/content/tools/framework/netexec/nxc-smb/index.md

 CREDENTIAL_DUMPING
-[*] dpapi_hash                Remotely dump Dpapi hash based on masterkeys [*] entra-sync-creds          Extract Entra ID sync credentials from the target host [*] eventlog_creds            Extracting Credentials From Windows Logs (Event ID: 4688 and SYSMON) [*] firefox                   [REMOVED] Dump credentials from Firefox [*] handlekatz                Get lsass dump using handlekatz64 and parse the result with pypykatz
+[*] dpapi_hash                Remotely dump Dpapi hash based on masterkeys [*] eventlog_creds            Extracting Credentials From Windows Logs (Event ID: 4688 and SYSMON) [*] firefox                   [REMOVED] Dump credentials from Firefox [*] handlekatz                Get lsass dump using handlekatz64 and parse the result with pypykatz